Xanthos-Code/vintel/README.md

 **What file system permissions does Vintel need?**

-It reads your EVE Chatlogs
+It reads your EVE chatlogs
 It creates and writes to PathToYourChatlogs/../../vintel/.
-It needs to connect the internet (dotlan.evemaps.net, eveonline.com, cva-eve.org, eve gate).
+It needs to connect the internet (dotlan.evemaps.net, eveonline.com, cva-eve.org, and eve gate).

 **Vintel calls home?**

 Yes it does.
-If you don't want it, use a firewall to forbid it.
+If you don't want to this, use a firewall to forbid it.
-Vintel looks for a new version at startup and loads dynamic infomations from home.
-It will run without this connection.
+Vintel looks for a new version at startup and loads dynamic infomation (i.e., jump bridge routes) from home.
+It will run without this connection but some functionality will be limited.

 **Vintel does not find my chatlogs.
 What can I do?**